Prior99/corpses/readme.md

 1. Installing node
 ------------------
-Make sure **node** is installed on your system.
+Make sure **NodeJS** is installed on your system.
 On a Debian or Ubuntu based machine you can install it using aptitude:

 	apt-get install nodejs